-Stimulate Recovery with Brazil Nuts
+Stimulate recovery with the Brazil nuts

-Intense exercise can be hard on your body, and proper recovery is essential to improving your strength.
-Healthy fats and foods rich in essential vitamins and minerals can help improve immune and thyroid function as well as protect and repair bones and connective tissue.
-Brazil nuts are an excellent source of proteins, fats and other essential nutrients.
+Intense exercise can be hard on your body.
+Proper recovery is essential to improving your strength.
+Healthy fats and foods rich in essential vitamins and minerals can help improve immune and thyroid function.
+They can also protect and repair bones and connective tissue.
+Brazil nuts are an excellent source of proteins, fats, and other essential nutrients.